couch2coders/DoorDash/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;*Using these key indicators we will construct an quarterly churn rate for 2025 to ensure consistent staffing*

 ### Data

 *Assumptions*
 - Total promotions only include what can be observed in the data (associate may have received a promotion prior to 2022)
 - We assume any job changes in data imply a promotion
+- We assume an employees hire date is the earliest date between recorded hire date & effective date
+  - 26% of the data contained a hire date after a recorded effective date

 *Description*

 Given Values
 - Quarterly associate level data from Jan 2022 to Oct 2024
   - Gegraphical (location)
   - Job Type Characteristics (function, level, pay type)

 Calculated Values
-- Total tenure & role tenure for associates
+- Total tenure role tenure for associates
+- Total promotions (unique job function/level combinations)

 ### Methods
 We use a dual approach to estimate churn in 2025 - analytical & ML.